 Single access point to the Dutch EM infrastructure

 NEMI is the central entry point for EM in the Netherlands.
 The infrastructure is accessible to academic researchers from The Netherlands or abroad that are able to successfully submit an Access Request that meets criteria of scientific quality, see ‘Access Procedures’ below.
+This does not imply that access is free or charge; beam time tariffs also depend on whether the particular part of the infrastructure was subsidized through national or European funding schemes.

 The coordination of the NEMI infrastructure and access to the nodes and their technologies is performed by the NEMI Executive Board.
 All information relevant for users, e.g. presentation of each Node, level of entry (Regional or Flagship Node), information about available technologies, access to data repositories, data management software, and guidelines for user support is provided at the central location.
 The NEMI support team also provides a central consultation point, which will help future users to identify the most suitable technology and Node for their particular research purpose.